nens/threedi-docs/source/h_1d2d_exchange.rst

 Exchange between 1D and groundwater
 -----------------------------------

-Groundwater interacts with channel and pipes.
-In 3Di we allow couplings between the 1D and the 2D domain.
-There are various options that determine the flow, the material of the pipe/channel, the surrounding soil of the groundwater etc. For this 3Di focusses on the large scale effect of the interaction and not on the detailed micro-scale flow.
+Groundwater (2D domain) can interact with channels and pipes (1D domain).
+The flow is governed by various parameters: the material of the pipe/channel, the surrounding soil of the groundwater, et cetera.
+3Di focuses on the large scale effect of the interaction and not on the detailed micro-scale flow.
 3Di computes the flux between the two domains based on a diffusive equation, similar to the Darcy equation:

 .. math::
-   :label: darcy_1d2d
+   :label: 1D2D groundwater exchange equation

    Q_{1D2D} = -A_{1D2D} \kappa_{in/out} \frac{\partial \eta}{\partial \delta}